Loosekonnection/ResponsivePortfolio/README.md

 ## Findings

 The homework focussed on Bootstrap and I was unsure whether I was allowed to use my own CSS styles.
-The README guide wasn't clear, however it advised to minimise the use of Breakpoints, which is normally in a CSS file I thought.
+The README guide wasn't clear, however it advised to minimise the use of Breakpoints, which are normally defined in a CSS file I thought.

 I tired to build the site without using my own CSS file, I found Bootstrap excellent for speed of creating ellements and sections, but limiting on being able to style them.